monstar-lab/sample-ios-swift/README.md

 I want to reduce build time in CircleCI.

 But if you use too many/large libraries, you may ignore `Carthage/Build` from repository.

+### Bitcode

+In this project, I disable bitcode.

+Because we usually create only iOS app.
+And some library not support bitcode.

 ## Customize